 Bluebonnet’s tuition-free logic classes taught by Dr. Gary Hartenburg help equip students to reason well so that they can be critical thinkers and successful scholars across a wide range of disciplines and fields of study and throughout all areas of their lives.
 As a handmaid to Wisdom and Theology, Logic can assist students with discerning truth, avoiding falsehood, and communicating winsomely, like St. Paul, as ambassadors for the Gospel.

 Since logical reasoning skills and habits require time and practice to hone, BHSC offers a multi-year logic sequence.
-For the 2021–22 academic year, returning students will finish a multi-year logic rotation:
+For the 2022–23 academic year, students will begin a two-year logic rotation with Cycle 1:

-Younger, rising, Form 3 and 4 students will be able join in the new logic rotation which will begin in 2022–23.
+Students who are not yet ready to begin the BHSC logic cycle for fall 2022 will be able join in a new logic rotation in 2024–25.
 In the meantime, we recommend a prequel year for rising 6th/7th grade students which families can do at home independently:

 - Prequel Year (for 6th/7th graders): The Fallacy Detective by Hans & Nathaniel Bluedorn, for study at home

 The Fallacy Detective is a very fun introduction to logical reasoning which students can work through independently or with the family.